hanzishu/hanzishu/installandroid-en.md

 1. Launch “Files” app from main screen.
 From “Categories”->"Downloads” folder, double click “xiangxing_tongwen.zip”.
 You will see a prompt message of “Extract ‘xiangxing_tongwen.zip’?”, choose “Extract”, then choose “Done”.
 2. Click “xiangxing_tongwen”on the top next to “Download”, you will see all the extracted files.
 3. Copy all files under "xiangxing_tongwen" (but not including the folder itself) to "Internal Storage's "Rime" folder;
-4. Re-copy all files under "xiangxing_tongwen" (but not including the folder itself) to "Internal Storage's "Rime/Build" folder;
+4. Re-copy all files under "xiangxing_tongwen" (but not including the folder itself) to "Internal Storage's "Rime/Build" sub-folder.

 FIFTH STEP: Deploy the pictographic input method